Frequently Asked Questions

 Could you outline when (during which months) each skating period runs?

-We have four different skating periods during each skating year; Fall runs during the month of September; Winter runs from October until March; Spring runs during the month of April; and Summer is currently offered during July and August.Why are sessions scheduled out of 3 rinks, rather than at one rink, within the same club?
+We have four different skating periods during each skating year; Fall runs during the month of September; Winter runs from October until March; Spring runs during the month of April. we partner with the March Kanata Skating Club to offer summer skating from May to August.Why are sessions scheduled out of 2 rinks, rather than at one rink, within the same club?

 The Goulbourn Skating Club provides skating services for the entire region of Goulbourn, which is quite a sizeable area.
 With this in mind, we try to host our Skate Canada Programming in locations that are convenient to everyone in the region.
-Thus we offer programming out of the Richmond Memorial Arena, the Stittsville (Johnny Leroux) Arena and the Goulbourn Recreation Complex.What are the start dates for my skater's program?
+Thus we offer programming out of the Richmond Memorial Arena, and the CardelRec Recreation Complex.What are the start dates for my skater's program?

-All start dates are outlined on the registration forms you complete during the registration process.
-They also can be found at the Goulbourn Skating Club website on the Ice Schedule Events Calendar.
-To view this calendar, (click here)Can I register multiple children of different ages on the same session?
+All start dates are outlined in the registration section of the website.Can I register multiple children of different ages on the same session?

 Yes.
 If a suitable alternative is not provided by the Club a refund will be given to the registrant.How do I know if a session has been cancelled?